 The cumulative update is another advantage of RAV Engine, being used to add to the main signatures database only the latest available signatures.
 This procedure results in extremely small files used for the update (10-15Kb), very little download time (5-10 seconds for a 28,8Kbs connection speed) and better management of the virus signatures.

-RAV Engine 8.9 vs. 8.7
+RAV Engine 8.11 vs. 8.9

-RAV Engine version 8.9 was released on August 28th, 2002.
-In comparison with the precedent version of RAV Engine (8.7), the current version is enjoying the following improvements:
+In comparison with the precedent version of RAV Engine (8.9), RAV Engine 8.11 is enjoying the following improvements: